npm/npm/doc/json.md

 It doesn't actually prevent users from installing it locally, but it does help prevent some confusion if it doesn't work as expected.

+## private

+If you set `"private": true` in your package.json, then npm will refuse to publish it.

+This is a way to prevent accidental publication of private repositories.
+If you would like to ensure that a given package is only ever published to a speciic registry (for example, an internal registry), then use the `publishConfig` hash described below to override the `registry` config param at publish-time.

 ## publishConfig

 This is a set of config values that will be used at publish-time.
 It's